GSA/piv-guides/_engineering/02_ssh.md

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV until the login process has been completed." %}

-## SSH from MacOS 10.12 Sierra
+## SSH from Mac OS

+Mac OS Sierra (10.12.x) and High Sierra (10.13) provides built in support for PIV/CAC readers.
+If you have any of the previous versions of Mac OS, you will need to install a third party smart card utility software such as OpenSC.

 1. Install [OpenSC](https://www.github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release){:target="_blank"}_.
 1. Insert your **PIV** into your card reader.
 1. To save your **public SSH key** to a file, enter:

     ```
 	    ssh-keygen -D /usr/lib64/opensc-pkcs11.so > mykey.pub
     ```

 1. Send the file to the SSH server administrator.
 1. To log into the remote server, enter:

     ```
 	    ssh -I /usr/lib64/opensc-pkcs11.so <remote-host>
     ```

-3. At the PIV card password prompt, enter your **PIN** to open the **remote-host shell prompt**.
+1. At the PIV card password prompt, enter your **PIN** to open the **remote-host shell prompt**.

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV until the login process has been completed." %}